Contact

 Check Fraud

-- The deposit account number is compromised, then used to create fake checks, with the business account number to be used.
+• The deposit account number is compromised and then used to create fake checks with the business account number.
+Checks are stolen from mailboxes, altered, and processed.

-- Criminals will target executives in the business.
-The high-level employee will then appear to be requesting payments to be sent, and due to their level of seniority, other employees do not question and instead act.
+• Criminals will target executives in the business.
+The high-level employee will then appear to be requesting that payments be sent, and due to their level of seniority, other employees do not question the request and instead act.

 Social Engineering

-- Numerous methods used to trick employees into giving control over their devices or to share information that can later be used against the business to commit fraud.
+• Numerous methods are used to trick employees into giving control over their devices or sharing information that can later be used to commit fraud against the business.

 Payroll Diversion

-- Human resources receive an email from an email address that is compromised.
-Direct deposit aka payment information is asked to be updated, and future payroll is sent to a fraudulent account.
+• Human resources receives an email from an email address that is compromised.
+Criminals request updates to direct deposit or payment information, causing future payroll to be sent to a fraudulent account.

 Best Practices to Prevent Fraud